seedow/tube/README.md

 # tube
-A docker blue-green deployment system as container.
+A docker blue-green deployment system as a container.